Code-Institute-Submissions/Vepp1-cinemary/README.md

 ### Create Review

 This page contains a form, that allows users to create their reviews.
-They have to provide a title, genre, content, and image.
+They have to provide a title, genre, content, actors, release date, and image.
 The creation date and author's username are set automatically.

 - User Story: Create a Post